KawaiiBunga/karma-scoreboard/README.md

 A constant WIP to add new features

+Features:

+- Shows Title Name, Kills, Deaths, Rank, and Ping
+- Every one of those rows are customizeable, including if they are enabled or not, color, and what they say (All done in configuration.lua)

 Things I want to do with this in the future -

+- Show Money/Props
 - Mute Button
 - Catergorization for jobs
 - Maybe admin buttons???
 (Not sure)